-OVERVIEW: The Knight Foundation's grants have supported a variety of organizations, from large arts institutions to individual artists.
-Colleges and universities have received awards for diverse initiatives through Knight's journalism, media, community and arts programs.
-It's worth noting, however, that some programs and initiatives are targeted exclusively at communities in specific cities.
+OVERVIEW: The Knight Foundation supports both large arts institutions and individual artists.
+Colleges and universities receive awards for diverse initiatives through Knight's journalism, media, community and arts programs.
+It is worth noting, however, that some programs and initiatives are targeted exclusively at communities in specific cities.

-PROFILE: The Knight Foundation’s giving is based in a strong faith in the importance of “informed and engaged” people and communities.
-To that end, the foundation “supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.”
-For higher ed performing arts grantseekers, this last program area will be interesting.
+PROFILE: The Knight Foundation was founded in 1950 by newspaper magnates John S. Knight James L. Knight.
+Its giving is based on a strong faith in the importance of “informed and engaged” people and communities.
+Knight only operates in the 26 communities where the Knight brothers once operate newspapers.
+The foundation “supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.”
+Its three main funding areas are Journalism, Communities, and Arts.

-Knight's Communities program is also receptive to higher ed organizations, supporting "civic innovators who help cities attract and keep talented people, expand economic opportunity and create a culture of engagement."
-Universities have received awards and collaborated with organizations in this initiative through various types of projects, including the creation of outdoor art spaces, civic education projects, a film festival, and an initiative to strengthen the pipeline between university STEM students and their post-secondary career opportunities.
+Knight also funds higher education institutions through its Communities program, which supports "civic innovators who help cities attract and keep talented people, expand economic opportunity and create a culture of engagement."
+Past grants include the creation of outdoor art spaces, civic education projects, a film festival, and an initiative to strengthen the pipeline between university STEM students and their post-secondary career opportunities.

-Knight's third programmatic area, Journalism, works to bolster "people and organizations committed to advancing excellence in journalism and informing people in communities of all sizes through experimentation, innovation and leadership."
-Universities and colleges have benefited from Knight patronage in this area to support research projects and centers, collaboration with public broadcasting stations, funding for leadership and fellowship programs, and diversity initiatives, just to name a few.
+Lastly, its Journalism program works to bolster "people and organizations committed to advancing excellence in journalism and informing people in communities of all sizes through experimentation, innovation and leadership."
+Universities and colleges have received support for research projects and centers, collaboration with public broadcasting stations, funding for leadership and fellowship programs, and diversity initiatives, among others.